Viewer Rating

 After being thrown out of her home, a young woman decides to disguise herself as a man to survive the ruthless Wild West.

-The film critiques 19th-century patriarchal societal norms that force a woman to adopt a male identity for survival and autonomy, aligning with progressive themes of gender equality and systemic oppression.
-While the solution is individualistic, it highlights the injustice that necessitates such a radical adaptation.
+The film critiques patriarchal societal structures and rigid gender roles that force a woman to adopt a male identity for survival and agency, aligning with progressive values despite its individualistic solution.

 The movie primarily features traditional casting.
 However, its narrative explicitly critiques traditional gender roles and patriarchal societal structures, centering on a woman who adopts a male identity for survival and self-determination.